 We’re in this together, and we can get there.

-Sara Alcid is a Contributing Writer for Everyday Feminism, feminist political organizer, writer, and speaker based in Washington, DC.
+Sara Alcid is a Contributing Writer for Everyday Feminism as well as a feminist political organizer, writer, and speaker based in Washington, DC.
 Her activism and writing focus on rape culture, reproductive justice, economic justice, and queer rights.
 With an academic background in gender and sexuality studies, she bridges feminist theory and intersectional social justice organizing with the hope of making feminism accessible and empowering for all.
 Follow Sara on Twitter @SaraAlcid.
 Read her articles here and book her for speaking engagements here.